 There are 4 ideal program templates that should be implemented in every marketing automation instance.
 When set up correctly, each template is cloneable, tokenized, and has the ability to maximize your reporting.

-2. Email Campaign Program Template: Another cloneable program that maximizes ad-hoc email campaign execution, reporting and tracking.
+- Email Campaign Program Template: Another cloneable program that maximizes ad-hoc email campaign execution, reporting, and tracking.
 This process increases efficiency and decreases the margin of error for email campaigns.

-4. Webinar Program Template (or Event Program Template): Any marketer who has created a webinar campaign can attest the the painstaking hours spent modifying emails, editing invites, and testing each landing page.
+- Webinar Program Template (or Event Program Template): Any marketer who has created a webinar campaign can attest to the painstaking hours spent modifying emails, editing invites, and testing each landing page.
 It’s an endless waste of time that marketing automation was meant to solve.
 The solution?
 Automate it.
-Webinar program templates are an operational piece of the Etumos framework that include invites, email reminders, and a synchronization with the necessary 3rd party event application (e.g., GoToWebinar) for attendee reporting.
+Webinar program templates are an operational piece of the Etumos framework that includes invites, email reminders, and synchronization with the necessary 3rd party event application (e.g., GoToWebinar) for attendee reporting.
 Being both cloneable and tokenized, this program increases efficiency by shortening the overall time spent on each webinar.